-OSTRUM SRI EURO AGGREGATE
+OSTRUM GLOBAL AGGREGATE

+US Dollar (USD)

-lar (USD) nce Index erg Capital Global Aggregate GDP weighted hedged in USD coupons reinvested nent Objective the Blo recomm estment objective of Ostrum Global Aggregate (the "Sub-Fund") is to outperform its reference inde comberg Capital Global Aggregate GDP weighted hedged in USD coupons reinvested over i nended minimum investment period of 3 years.
-The Sub-Fund does not aim to replicate the Reference nd may therefore significantly deviate from it. compai ib-Fund is actively managed.
-For indicative purposes only, the Sub-Fund's performance may breat to the Reference Index.
-However, it does not aim to replicate that Reference Index and ma re significantly deviate from it. nent Policy The inv nent Strategy restment strategy consists in an dynamic and multi-strategy approach based on the expertise of th ted Investment Manager on international fixed income markets: The Su 1.
-2. b-Fund is actively managed and follows a conviction-based approach to asset allocation.
-Geographical Allocation: international zone, including emerging countries; Risk allocation between government bonds, credit, agencies, Mortgage Bonds and Securitizatior and covered bonds.
-A durat ion strategy may also be used. b-Fund is exposed to fixed-income securities denominated in other currencies than the Euro at a and possibly to Euro-denominated fixed-income securities).
-The Su b-Fund invests mainly in investment-grade credit and government bonds. icative average level of leverage for the Sub-Fund is 3.
-However, the Sub-Fund has the possibility g a higher level of leverage. b-Fund's global Value at Risk shall not exceed twice the level of Value at Risk of its reference inde b-Fund may invest in the following asset classes: - Government bonds OECD and Government bonds of Emerging Countries; Bonds issued by agencies, local governments and supranational issuers; - Private international Bonds; Inflation-linked bonds and Variable-rate bonds up to 20%; - Mortgage Bonds and Securitizations (such as asset-backed securities, mortgage-backed securities) up to 20% of its net assets.
-These securities shall benefit from Investment Grac ratings; - Convertible bonds, up to 20% of its net assets; - High yield 1 bonds, up to 20% of its net assets; - Contingent convertible bonds up to 5% of its net assets; Emerging Market bonds. - b-Fund may invest up to 10% of its total assets in fixed income securities listed on the China Interbai
+Bloomberg Capital Global Aggregate GDP weighted hedged in USD coupons reinvested

+The investment objective of Ostrum Global Aggregate (the "Sub-Fund") is to outperform its reference index, the Bloomberg Capital Global Aggregate GDP weighted hedged in USD coupons reinvested over its recommended minimum investment period of 3 years.
+The Sub-Fund does not aim to replicate the Reference Index and may therefore significantly deviate from it.

+The Sub-Fund is actively managed.
+For indicative purposes only, the Sub-Fund's performance may be compared to the Reference Index.
+However, it does not aim to replicate that Reference Index and may therefore significantly deviate from it.

+The investment strategy consists in an dynamic and multi-strategy approach based on the expertise of the Delegated Investment Manager on international fixed income markets:

+The Sub-Fund is actively managed and follows a conviction-based approach to asset allocation.

+- 1. Geographical Allocation: international zone, including emerging countries; - 2.
+Risk allocation between government bonds, credit, agencies, Mortgage Bonds and Securitizations and covered bonds.

+A duration strategy may also be used.

+The Sub-Fund is exposed to fixed-income securities denominated in other currencies than the Euro at all times (and possibly to Euro-denominated fixed-income securities).

+The Sub-Fund invests mainly in investment-grade credit and government bonds.

+The indicative average level of leverage for the Sub-Fund is 3.
+However, the Sub-Fund has the possibility of reaching a higher level of leverage.

+The Sub-Fund's global Value at Risk shall not exceed twice the level of Value at Risk of its reference index.

+The Sub-Fund may invest in the following asset classes:

+- Government bonds OECD and Government bonds of Emerging Countries; - Bonds issued by agencies, local governments and supranational issuers; - Private international Bonds; - Inflation-linked bonds and Variable-rate bonds up to 20%; - Mortgage Bonds and Securitizations (such as asset-backed securities, mortgage-backed securities...) up to 20% of its net assets.
+These securities shall benefit from Investment Grade ratings; - Convertible bonds, up to 20% of its net assets; - High yield bonds, up to 20% of its net assets; - Contingent convertible bonds up to 5% of its net assets; - Emerging Market bonds.

-1 Below Standard & Poor's BBB- rating or equivalent or an equivalent rating in accordance with the Delegated Investment Manager's analysis.
+&lt;sup>1 Below Standard & Poor's BBB- rating or equivalent or an equivalent rating in accordance with the Delegated Investment Manager's analysis.